astropy/halotools/docs/index.rst

 Presently, only the basic API is documented.
 This will change once more of the core functionality is in place.

+Contributions to the halotools package are warmly welcomed!
+If you are interested in collaborating, and/or would like to know more about the intended scope of the project, please contact Andrew Hearin at andrew-dot-hearin-at-yale-dot-edu.

 Reference/API
 =============